polymorphisma/nepse_scraper/docs/index.md

 #### Get top turnover
-    Retrieve the all the turnover of ticker in terms of share price from the Nepal Stock Exchange (NEPSE).
+    Retrieve the all the turnover of ticker in terms of share price from the Nepal Stock Exchange (NEPSE) for last trading day.

         This method queries the NEPSE API to retrieve the all the turnover of ticker in terms of share price.
         The all the turnover of ticker are returned as a json.